 Each area of focus is offered in an 18-24 month (full-time) or 3 year (part-time) set program plan of study.
 Students in this program attend approximately four days of on-site intensive classes during their program curriculum (see dates below), supplemented by virtual learning experiences.

-Semester Immersion Hours On-Campus Dates 4-Day Intensive 24 of 224 2023 Dates: May 16 - 18 th (Tuesday 12N - Friday 12N) 4-Day Intensive 24 of 224 2024 Dates: May 14 - 17 th (Tuesday 12N - Friday 12N)
+Semester Immersion Hours On-Campus Dates 4-Day Intensive 24 of 224 2025 Dates: May 13 - 16 th (Tuesday 12N - Friday 12N)